-The Edward Via College of Osteopathic Medicine (VCOM) – Carolinas Campus will hold its Thirteenth Annual Via Research Recognition Day on Friday, March 30, 2018.
+The Edward Via College of Osteopathic Medicine (VCOM) – Carolinas Campus will hold its Sixth Annual Via Research Recognition Day on Friday, April 17, 2020.
 Research Day is a significant event for VCOM and supports the mission of the College to provide medical education and research that prepares globally-minded, community-focused physicians and improves the health of those most in need.
+This year’s focus is the value of clinical trials in medical research.

 VCOM-Carolinas, 350 Howard Street, Spartanburg, SC 29303